yzyouzhang/yzyouzhang.github.io/index.md

 My recent work has focused on **personalized spatial audio, audio deepfake detection, and audio-visual rendering and analysis**.
 In my spare time, I am fond of movies, paddle boarding, and traveling.

-If you are interested in my research, or would like collaborate with me, you are welcome to email me.
+If you are interested in my research or would like to collaborate with me, you are welcome to email me.

 ### News